minio/docs-k8s/source/openshift/deploy-minio-on-openshift.rst

       :guilabel:`Install Operator` to start the Operator Installation procedure in OpenShift.

-   .. tab:: Red Hat OperatorHub
+   .. tab-item:: Red Hat OperatorHub

       Log into the OpenShift Web Console as a user with ``cluster-admin`` privileges.